cockroachdb/docs/StyleGuide.md

 ## Word usage guidelines

 This section logs decisions about dictionary words to use and avoid.
-Add specific guidelines we decide as a team to this table.
+Add specific guidelines we decide as a team to this section.
 Refer also to [Technical terminology](#technical-termilogy) for tecnical terms that may not be in a dictionary.

 ### Directories and folders
 - Use "directory" to refer to a filesystem directory, either locally or in a VM.
 For example, "Compress the directory into a `zip` archive."